 FAQ

-To ensure onigiri keeps its shape, we use Japanese short grain white rice (the same kind used for sushi).
+To ensure onigiri keeps its shape, you have to use Japanese short-grain white rice (the same kind used for sushi).

-Sushi is made with u0022sushi riceu0022 that has been mixed with vinegar, salt and sugar whereas onigiri is made with simple salted rice.
-They are also shaped differently so no, onigiri and sushi are not the same.
+Sushi is made with sushi rice mixed with vinegar, salt, and sugar, whereas onigiri is made with simple salted rice.
+They are also shaped differently, so no, onigiri and sushi are not the same.

 Ingredients